California deputies respond to shooting at Los Angeles Fire Department's Station 81 in Agua Dulce

 At least one person was shot and the suspect remained at large.

-California law enforcement responded to reports of a shooting inside a Santa Clarita firehouse late Tuesday morning, according to the Los Angeles Sheriff’s Department.
+California law enforcement responded to reports of a shooting inside a Santa Clarita firehouse late Tuesday morning that left a firefighter dead, according to local reports.

-It happened at a Los Angeles County Fire Department’s Station 81 in the Agua Dulce neighborhood around 11 a.m.
-PT, according to a department spokesperson.
+At least one person was shot at a Los Angeles County Fire Department’s Station 81 in the Agua Dulce neighborhood around 11 a.m.
+PT, the Los Angeles Sheriff’s Department told Fox News.

+The suspect remained at large but may have been tracked to a home in Acton, about 30 miles away, where a fire broke out, according to FOX 11 Los Angeles.

 CALIFORNIA SHERIFF'S DEPUTY DIES AFTER BEING SHOT DURING TRAFFIC STOP